daveh07/JobNoticesApp/README.md

 # JobNoticesApp
-An iOS App written in SwiftUI
+An iOS App written in SwiftUI to learn authentication and Firebase.

 ### Introduction
-The App is currently still being developed.
-The goal of the app is to create a notice board and alert cards for users.
-An admin account will also be added which will allow the admin user to post, edit and delete notices.

-Users viewing the app will be able to create accounts and interact with the cards created by the admin.
+The App is a mock example of a login page for a job notices app.
+The aim was to learn to create an authentication and login screen using SwiftUI and Firebase.

 ### What I Learned